 Many applications in structural analysis require taking into account stochastic properties of material, geometry or loads.
 Different methods based on the probability theory have been developed to quantify the effect of data uncertainties.
 First-order reliability method (FORM) [1, 2] is commonly used in reliability analysis.
-It is based on the computation of a reliability index $\beta$ [3], followed by an estimation of the failure probability.
+It is based on the computation of a reliability index β [3], followed by an estimation of the failure probability.
 In many cases, the structural response cannot be expressed explicitly and the reliability analysis needs to be coupled with a finite element method.
 This coupling implies difficulties, such as prohibitive computational effort.
-Moreover, the development of a finite element discretized model starting from a continuous mechanical model leads to a partial loss of the information contained in the continuous model and, thus, to the introduction of discretization error in the computation of the reliability index $\beta$ that depends on the mesh used.
+Moreover, the development of a finite element discretized model starting from a continuous mechanical model leads to a partial loss of the information contained in the continuous model and, thus, to the introduction of discretization errors.
+As a consequence, the finite element analysis (FEA) introduces an approximation error in the computation of the reliability index β that depends on the mesh used.
 The control of this discretization error is then necessary in order to minimize the computation effort, as well to assess the quality of the computed reliability index.